gaehlerm/SoftwareEngineering/README.md

     # case ...
 ```

-This code is bad for a very simple reason: it quite certainly violates the SRP.
-Chances are high that this `match case` statement will be repeated several times in your code base.
-Instead the `match case` statement should be refactored out into its own function.
+This code is flawed for a very simple reason: it almost certainly violates the SRP.
+The likelihood is high that this `match case` statement will be repeated multiple times in your codebase.
+Instead, the `match case` statement should be refactored into its own function.

 ```py
 def post_code(city_name):